Multirious/zsh-helix-mode/README.md

 as much as possible.
 Any existing keybindings that *should* reflect the official default Helix keybinds but doesn't are considered bugs.

+**Features**
+- Accurate Helix replication.
+No more switching muscle memory.
+- Helix's selection manipulation and movemnt.
+- Match, Goto, Insert, Append, Change, Replace.
+Most common modes are available to use.
+- Registers.
+- Yank-Paste.
+For both registers and clipboard.
+- Undo-Redo.
+And with selection history like Helix's.
+- Multiline mode.
+Edit long commands right in the prompt.
+- Cursor styling.
+Display different modes with different cursor looks.

 ---

 #### Sections